Medicaid Planning When a Spouse Enters a Nursing Home: Avoiding Costly Pitfalls to Preserve Spousal Income

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide elder law counsel with the tools to assist their married clients in Medicaid planning when one spouse enters a nursing home.
+This CLE course will provide elder law counsel with the tools to assist their married clients in Medicaid planning when one spouse enters a nursing home.
 The program will discuss how to best leverage the community spouse resource allowance (CSRA) and Medicaid monthly minimum maintenance needs allowance (MMMNA) and how to comprehensively identify exempt assets and avoid spending down exempt funds.
 The program will discuss other approaches to maintain assets and income for the healthy spouse.

 - Community spouse resource allowance: determine snapshot date